Aashishsharma/Learnings/SFMC/SFMC.md

 In Decision split - split based on DE filed

-While selecting DE, we can add a filter criteria for DE rows
+While selecting DE, we can add a filter criterfia for DE rows

 We can enable GA360 in JB